figadore/go-intercom/README.md

 ### Station
 The intercom station object is the primary point of contact for various components.

+#### LED Outputs
+* Green LED: call connected
+* Yellow LED: auto-answer off (aka do-not-disturb)
+* Flashing Yellow LED: outgoing call pending, other side has no auto-answer or is not online
+* Flashing Green LED: incoming call.
+Accept or reject, or 20 second to auto-reject
+* Green and Yellow at the same time: Error

 ### Calls
 [Call]s are managed by the [CallManager].
 Whether a call is incoming or outoing, the same duplexCall function is used (though this might change when multi-way calling is added).
 Each call object has it's own context and cancel method, so that it can be cancelled from the inputs through the call manager